jerryok826/eFuse_voltmeter/README.md

 ![Alt text](https://github.com/jerryok826/eFuse_voltmeter/blob/main/Pictures/eFuse_volt_fault.jpeg)

 ## Project Description
 eFuse_Voltmeter is a protection circuit for down stream devices.
-The initial reason was to protect a Ham radio when adjustmenting power mosfet transistors biasing.
+The initial reason for the deviec was to protect a Ham radio when adjustmenting power mosfet transistors biasing.

 It can be powered from any DC power source between 5 to 25 volts.
 Its been test up to 6.
 Except for the mosfets it should work at much higher currents.
-At 5 amps the two inline mostfets drop 150millvolts and the sense resistor drops 81 millvolts.
+At 5 amps the two inline mostfets drop 150millvolts each and the sense resistor drops 81 millvolts.
 So two the mosfets should upgraded.

 Features:
 1. Reverse power protection.